Cyberattack Leaves Ontario Cannabis Store Unable to Fill Orders

 Domain Logistics did not immediately respond to requests from reporters for more information on the cyberattack.
 The Ontario Cannabis Store (OCS) said it is working with Domain Logistics and independent cyber-security experts to determine the extent of the breach, adding that there is no evidence that its computer systems were targeted or that customer data has been compromised.

-“However, out of an abundance of caution to protect OCS and its customers, the decision was made to shut down Domain Logistics’ operations until a full forensic investigation could be completed,” the OCS said in statement.
+“However, out of an abundance of caution to protect OCS and its customers, the decision was made to shut down Domain Logistics’ operations until a full forensic investigation could be completed,” the OCS said in a statement.

 Cyberattack Shuts Down Ontario’s Only Cannabis Wholesaler